gitter-badger/miu-1/miuki/notes/memory_rep.rst

 Some requirements are -

 * Allow precise GC
+* Allow specialization to varying extents
-* Allow specialization (if the user is willing to give up polymorphic recursion and separate compilation)
+  - full specialization if the user is willing to give up polymorphic recursion and separate compilation
+  - partial specialization with fine-grain control (e.g. specialize the call graph of this function)

 (UX note: package/module documentation should make it clear whether the corresponding module permits specialization or not.)